Helpful Ways to Support Your Partner With Depression

 Don’t Ignore Your Partner’s Depression

 Depression is a serious medical condition – even though you may not be able to see it, the toll on your partner is very real and tangible.
-Dismissing a partner’s depression only creates disequilibrium and a lack of authenticity in your interactions.
+Dismissing a partner’s severe depression not only creates disequilibrium and a lack of authenticity in your interactions.

 Don’t Push Your Partner to Change